tsatria03/CookyCraze/docks/readme.txt

 Baker statistics.
 View a summary of everything you have done in your current playthrough.
 Open it from the Statistics menu.

-The statistics screen is divided into six sections.
+The statistics screen is divided into seven sections.

 Baking.

+Auto bakes performed: counts every time the auto baker fires a cycle.
-Bakes performed: counts every time you press the bake button manually, or your auto baking completes a cycle.
+Manual bakes performed: counts every time you press the bake button manually.

 Baking slots manager.

 Auto slots purchased: counts every auto baking slot you have ever bought, regardless of whether it is enabled or idle.
-Manual slots purchased: counts every manual baking slot you have ever bought.
 Auto slots enabled: counts every time an auto slot has been automated, whether individually or through the automate all option.
 Auto slots idle: shows how many auto slots you currently own but have not enabled.
 Unlike the other stats, this one is not saved separately because it can go up and down at any time.
 It is always calculated fresh from the current state of your bakery, similar to how a stock price reflects the current value rather than a running total.
+Manual slots purchased: counts every manual baking slot you have ever bought.

 Economy.

 Coins earned: counts the total coins you have received across all sources, including selling cookies and rank rewards.
+Bundle upgrades purchased: counts every bundle shop transaction.
-Upgrades purchased: counts every singles shop transaction, whether you buy one item or a full bulk purchase.
+Single upgrades purchased: counts every singles shop transaction, whether you buy one item or a full bulk purchase.
-Bundles purchased: counts every bundle shop transaction.

 Events.